 MapForce lets you confirm the accuracy of EDI output from your mapping through validation of all EDI source and target components, and the mapping output.
 This helps you ensure that only valid EDI messages are processed.

 Legacy data contained in existing text files can be extracted and updated to be consistent with an existing ETL repository.
 MapForce includes the unique FlexText utility for parsing and converting text files such as mainframe text reports, text-based log files, and other legacy text file types in mapping designs.
 With its visual interface, FlexText lets you insert an existing text file and extract the portions you want to convert in the MapForce mapping interface.

-FlexText produces a template that is then loaded into MapForce, where individual text nodes can be converted to any combination of XML, database, EDI, XBRL, flat file, Excel, JSON, and/or Web service data.
+FlexText produces a template that is then loaded into MapForce, where individual text nodes can be converted to any combination of XML, database, EDI, XBRL, flat file, Excel, JSON, Protocol Buffers, and Web services data.
 By saving the configuration you create in FlexText, you can reuse the same template to convert multiple text files in multiple mappings.

 FlexText allows you to create rules for text file conversion templates for ETL mapping.
 When you open a text file in the FlexText interface, the file is displayed in two blocks.
 The root block represents the original file, while the operation block (to its right) displays the data of the file in real-time as you extract the data you need.